Why Testimonials Are so Important For Your Brand (+ How to Use Them)

 In a video

 Written testimonials are definitely effective.
 But a video conveys so much more meaning in a shorter space of time and with far less brain power needed on your audience’s behalf.
-A recent survey of ours revealed that 79% of people have watched a video testimonial to find out more about a company, product or service.

 Think about it; you’ve got visuals, audio and text all in one neat package.
 That’s two out of the five senses working in unison to absorb your message.
 Seeing and hearing a customer’s genuine enthusiasm for your business is far more appealing than receiving the same message from someone within the business.